 But what about under state law?
 Are there any states in which philanthropically minded people of average incomes will continue to have a tax incentive to give?

-The charitable deduction is not gone from the federal tax code, but it has been rendered useless for all but the wealthiest or most generous taxpayers.
+The charitable deduction is not gone from the federal tax code, but it has been rendered mostly useless for all but the wealthiest or most generous taxpayers.
 The reason is the doubling of the standard deduction that Congress included in its 2018 overhaul of the U.S. Tax Code (the Tax Cuts and Jobs Act, or TCJA).

-The standard deduction is now set at $12,000 for people who file income tax returns as singles and $24,000 for married couples who file jointly.
+The standard deduction is now set at $12,000 for people who file an income tax returns as singles and $24,000 for married couples who file jointly.
 That dollar amount is high enough that the vast majority of U.S. taxpayers have no reason to keep track of and itemize their deductions.